 Oliver Smith turns out to be a good internet harasser.
-He has schizophrenia and is living on government benefits in the UK, so he has essentially all the time in the world to harass, stalk etc. about people online.
+He has schizophrenia (according to himself) and is living on government benefits in the UK, so he has essentially all the time in the world to harass people online.
 His mental condition enables him to OCD-like lock onto some particular person and stalk them for years noting down their mostly imaginary misdeeds.
-Unsurprisingly for a schizophrenic, he also possesses the ability to misunderstand essentially everything people write, quoting out of text, impersonating them online (to cite elsewhere) etc. Since a larger number of persons have had the misfortune to get stalked by Oliver over the years, one can find entire collections of other people’s investigations into him:
+Unsurprisingly for a schizophrenic, he also possesses the ability to misunderstand essentially everything people write, quoting out of text, impersonating them online (to cite elsewhere) etc. Since a large number of persons have had the misfortune to get stalked by Oliver over the years, one can find entire collections of other people’s investigations into him:

 - LOLCOW Wiki archive.is/A5YYG

 - ED, multiple versions with different content encyclopediadramatica.rs/Oliver_D._Smith

 - yet another coldfusioncommunity.net/rationalwiki/anglo-pyramidologist/skeptical/